-The fair value of financial instruments presented below has been determined by the Entity using information available in the markets or other valuation techniques but require judgment with respect to their development and interpretation, in addition use assumptions that are based on market conditions existing at each statement of financial position date.
+The fair value of financial instruments presented below has been determined by the Entity using information available in the markets or other valuation techniques but which require judgment in their development and interpretation, in addition to using assumptions that are based on market conditions existing at each date of the individual statements of financial position.
 Consequently, the estimated amounts presented below are not necessarily indicative of the amounts that the Entity could obtain in a current market exchange.
-The use of different assumptions and/or estimation methods could have a material effect on the estimated amounts of fair value.
+The use of different assumptions and/or estimation methods could have a material effect on the estimated fair value amounts.